OpenTopography/RGR-pdal-topo/src/readme.md

 Projecting_GPS_points_to_line -- notebook demonstrating how to project GPS points to a profile line shp

 profiles_for_project -- gps data used in profile notebooks

+geo7x_sangres_all_shp -- shapefile containing GPS points collected for use in the Projecting_GPS_points_to_line notebook